 Cheese and Kimchi Ramen

 Cook a pack of instant ramen, add mushrooms, pork slices and kimchi.
 Top with cheese slices and leave to melt.
 Transfer to a bowl, garnish with scallions and drop an egg yolk in.
-Inspired by by the kimcheese udon in Chapter 5 of Oh!
+Inspired by the kimcheese udon in Chapter 5 of Oh!
 Men! (translates to Oh!
-Noodles!), a manga series that Alex had been enjoying.This cheese and kimchi ramen is seriously good.
+Noodles!), a manga series that my daughter, Alex, has been enjoying.This cheese and kimchi ramen is seriously good.

 - 1 pack instant ramen any flavor